francoisbecker/PaintPrint/README.md

 ~~~~
 The first two arguments are input and output, then the width in mm of the printed image and the print area dimensions in mm, then the definition of a tool that needs to periodically refill, its width, color, drag error, its refill command, the length it can paint in mm before refilling and the drying wait time in seconds, and four layers with different luminosity threshold.

-Here are the input and output preview of this command.
+Here are the input and output previews of this command.

 `TODO`